pascalbartschi/chocolatescraper/README.md

 # Teaching myself webscraping

-Application of webscraping with scrapy library
+Application of webscraping with scrapy library with [THE SCRAPY PLAYBOOK](https://thepythonscrapyplaybook.com/) of the site https://www.chocolate.co.uk/collections/all.

 ## 1. Basics